Relativism: Buddhism

-Madhyamaka Buddhism, which forms the basis for many Mahayana Buddhist schools and which was founded by Nāgārjuna.
+Madhyamaka Buddhism, which forms the basis for many Mahayana Buddhist schools, was founded by Nāgārjuna.
 Nāgārjuna taught the idea of relativity.
 In the Ratnāvalī, he gives the example that shortness exists only in relation to the idea of length.
 The determination of a thing or object is only possible in relation to other things or objects, especially by way of contrast.
 He held that the relationship between the ideas of "short" and "long" is not due to intrinsic nature (svabhāva).
 This idea is also found in the Pali Nikāyas and Chinese Āgamas, in which the idea of relativity is expressed similarly: "That which is the element of light ... is seen to exist on account of [in relation to] darkness; that which is the element of good is seen to exist on account of bad; that which is the element of space is seen to exist on account of form."

 Madhyamaka Buddhism discerns two levels of truth: relative and ultimate.
 The two truths doctrine states that there are Relative or conventional, common-sense truth, which describes our daily experience of a concrete world, and Ultimate truth, which describes the ultimate reality as sunyata, empty of concrete and inherent characteristics.
 Conventional truth may be understood, in contrast, as "obscurative truth" or "that which obscures the true nature".
 It is constituted by the appearances of mistaken awareness.
 Conventional truth would be the appearance that includes a duality of apprehender and apprehended, and objects perceived within that.
 Ultimate truth is the phenomenal world free from the duality of apprehender and apprehended.

 Catholicism

 The Catholic Church, especially under John Paul II and Pope Benedict XVI, has identified relativism as one of the most significant problems for faith and morals today.

 According to the Church and to some theologians, relativism, as a denial of absolute truth, leads to moral license and a denial of the possibility of sin and of God.
 Whether moral or epistemological, relativism constitutes a denial of the capacity of the human mind and reason to arrive at truth.
 Truth, according to Catholic theologians and philosophers (following Aristotle) consists of adequatio rei et intellectus, the correspondence of the mind and reality.
 Another way of putting it states that the mind has the same form as reality.
 This means when the form of the computer in front of someone (the type, color, shape, capacity, etc.) is also the form that is in their mind, then what they know is true because their mind corresponds to objective reality.

 The denial of an absolute reference, of an axis mundi, denies God, who equates to Absolute Truth, according to these Christian theologians.
 They link relativism to secularism, an obstruction of religion in human life.
+Some theistic philosophers and theologians, however, adopt a more differentiated perspective on relativism in this respect.